Stakeholders Canvass Resource Optimisation to Break Cycle of Poverty in Nigeria, Africa

 She stressed that woman inclusiveness must be at the heart of every policy that is formulated by the government.

-“The future of Nigeria depends on what we choose to do today: the policies we craft, the values we uphold, and the opportunities we create for every citizen, especially our women and young people,” she stated.
+“The future of Nigeria depends on what we choose to do today: the policies we craft, the values we uphold, and the opportunities we create for every citizen, especially our women and young people.

 The convener of the colloquium, Dr. Paul Alaje, said Nigeria’s and Africa’s problem was not lack, urging the continent to confront its systemic challenges that prevent its vast potential from being translated into prosperity.